khamuqbil/khamuqbil.github.io/README.md

-# Khalid Almuqbil Portfolio - Chirpy Jekyll
+# Personal Portfolio - Chirpy Jekyll

 Welcome to my personal portfolio site built using the **Chirpy Jekyll** theme!
 This repository hosts my portfolio where I showcase my work as a **Field Engineer** and **Developer**, along with various projects focused on aviation, IT infrastructure, and community-driven solutions.